 Benefits of stress testing

 Good stress tests look at a variety of situations.
-One test I do for all my clients is to push a financial plan to the absolute limit of what could be reasonably expected happen – and do this regularly.
+One test I do for all my clients is to push a financial plan to the absolute limit of what could be reasonably expected to happen – and do this regularly.
 This allows me to see where it fails.
 We can then amend this to get to as close to safe as possible.

 An example of this would be to look at portfolio segmentation.
 Using a pension as an example, rather than managing all the funds as one overarching strategy, you could instead segregate it into two pots.
-If you reduce risk on part of pension used for shorter-term income needs, it makes this more secure.
+If you reduce risk on the part used for shorter-term income needs, it makes this more secure.

-Personal financial planning offers emotional support
+Financial planning during a crisis offers emotional support

 The other key job a planner has is to provide emotional support and to coach you through the tough times.
 Whilst technical knowledge is important, the emotional and behavioural coaching a financial planner does will arguably be more important in times of crisis.